Steph-6/WDI_PROJECT_4_API/README.md

 At first with the three models I used a few atrributes for each model which could then be built upon and migrated again.

 ***
-####User - has_many :requests, has_many :events
+####User - has many :requests, has many :events
-An important decision I made for the User model was to create one for the Bars and one for the Musicians.
-However since this would mean setting user authentication for each type of user I decided to use an is_bar boolean to use throughout the application.
+An important decision I made for the User model was or not to create one for the Bars and another for the Musicians.
+However since this would mean setting user authentication for each type of user I decided to use an is_bar boolean throughout the application.
-Then within the model I also had name, location, contact details etc.
+Then within the User model I also had name, location, contact details etc.
-Then within the User model file created I used

 ```
   validates_presence_of :is_bar
-  validates_presence_of :bar_size, :bar_location, :bar_image, :bar_telephone, :website, :lat, :lng, :if =>  lambda {|o| o.is_bar == 'yes' }
+  validates_presence_of :bar_size, :bar_location, :bar_image, :bar_telephone, :website :if =>  lambda {|o| o.is_bar == 'yes' }
   validates_presence_of :band_telephone, :band_location, :if => lambda {|o| o.is_bar == 'no' }

   private